Broadcast of Jeopardy!: The All-New Jeopardy! (1978–1979)

-Launching on October 2, 1978, the revived Jeopardy! took the spot of the soap opera For Richer, For Poorer on NBC's daytime schedule and initially aired weekdays at 10:30 a.m.
-From its debut until January 5, 1979, Jeopardy! aired against the first half-hour of the hit show The Price Is Right, which aired on CBS.
+Launching on October 2, 1978, the revived Jeopardy! took the spot of the soap opera For Richer, For Poorer on NBC's daytime schedule, in a schedule switch with The Hollywood Squares.
+It initially aired weekdays at 10:30 a.m.
+From its debut until January 5, 1979, Jeopardy! aired against the first half-hour of The Price Is Right on CBS.
 As such, the show found itself unable to build an audience.

-On January 8, 1979, NBC moved Jeopardy! from 10:30 a.m. to noon, the time slot the original series had occupied and done well in for many years.
-However, the television climate in 1979 was much different than it was in the 1960s and early 1970s.
-The 12:00 p.m. hour was one that network affiliates often chose to preempt in favor of showing other programming such as a midday local newscast or a syndicated offering such as another game show or a talk show.
+On January 8, 1979, NBC moved Jeopardy! from 10:30 a.m. to noon, taking over the first half hour of the talk/variety program America Alive!
+Although the original series had occupied that time slot during much of its run, the television climate in 1979 was much different than it was in the 1960s and early 1970s.
+The 12:00 p.m. slot was one that network affiliates often chose to preempt in favor of showing other programming such as a midday local newscast or a syndicated offering such as another game show or a talk show.
 In markets that did air Jeopardy! at noon, the show found itself losing the ratings battle against The $20,000 Pyramid on ABC and The Young and the Restless on CBS, two shows that, ironically enough, had competed against the original in 1974 and 1973, respectively.
 NBC decided to pull the plug on the revived Jeopardy! series shortly after the move, and its 108th and final episode aired on March 2, 1979.
 Its place on the schedule was taken by Password Plus, which at the time had been airing at 12:30 p.m., and the cancellation allowed NBC to expand its top-rated soap opera, Another World, to ninety minutes from sixty, later in the afternoon.